shorane/Path-smoothing-and-Optimization/Readme.md

 - Number of curvature variation peaks
 - Path length

-The Benchmarking report can be found here:
+The Benchmarking report can be found here: [Link to benchmarking report](https://github.com/shorane/Path-smoothing-and-Optimization/blob/master/results/benchmarking/Benchmarking_Report.pdf)

 To view more relevant projects: